desquivela927/Supply-chain-analysis/README.md

 - **100%** of orders are small size - opportunity to increase average order value

 ## What Makes This Project Different
 This project was built with a supply chain operations background.
-The analysis focuses not just on numbers, but on operational decisions — the same type of analysis applied when managing 3,000+ monthly orders as Operations Director.
+The analysis focuses not just on numbers, but on operational decisions.
+The same type of analysis applied when managing 3,000+ monthly orders as Operations Director.

 ## Author
 Daniel Esquivel - Industrial Engineer | Data Analytics